Crystal Stairs Head Start, State Preschool and Early Head Start Programs

 About

-Crystal Stairs Head Start, State Preschool and Early Head Start Programs are part of Crystal Stairs, Inc., which is described as the largest child development service provider and advocate for families and child care providers in South Los Angeles.
-The programs provide quality early learning and preschool along with family services that support health, mental health, nutrition, disabilities, and family support services for children 0–5 years old.
-The organization is described as a dedicated practitioner of high-quality, culturally centered early care and education.
+Crystal Stairs Head Start, State Preschool and Early Head Start Programs offers early learning and preschool experiences for children.
+The program is described as providing quality early learning and preschool along with family services that support the enhancement of overall family development, including health, mental health, nutrition, disabilities and family support services for children 0–5 years old.
+Head Start Centers in this program are described as “so much more than a pre-school.”

 • Ages: 0–5 years old